I.

 Sharon Olds, 1980, words that shook me to my core

-I see Satan in the here and now, the self-hatred teeming off his firm body
+I see Satan in the here and now, the self-hatred teeming off his firm

 Nose buried in an old dusty tome, pupils flicker to me, teeth bared